18th Battalion (Western Ontario), CEF

 The 18th Battalion (Western Ontario), CEF, was an infantry battalion of the Canadian Expeditionary Force in the Great War.

 History

 The battalion was authorized on 7 November 1914 and embarked for Great Britain on 18 April 1915.
 It disembarked in France on 15 September 1915, where it fought as part of the 4th Canadian Infantry Brigade, 2nd Canadian Division in France and Flanders until the end of the war.
 The battalion was disbanded on 15 September 1920.

 The 18th Battalion recruited and was mobilized in London, Ontario.

-The 18th Battalion had four Officers Commanding:
+The 18th Battalion had five Officers Commanding: